 Flex/Buttering: The Girl Powder is a 3/10 on the Soul flex scale.
 I noticed the softer flex on torsionally more than tip to tail flex.
 It made the board feel more nimble and faster to turn.

 Turn Initiation: Turning was surprisingly fast on the Girl Powder.
 Edge to edge it is very easy to turn.
 I think it has to do with the soft flex so you can easily twist the board to help it get on edge even faster.
-And the nose is pretty well off the ground so you don’t feel like you are trying to turn a big boat, you only feel the part of the board under your feet.
+The nose is pretty well off the ground so you don’t feel like you are trying to turn a big boat.
+You only feel the part of the board under your feet.

 Turning Experience: The Girl Powder is super fun to turn, short, medium, and large radius turns come pretty easy.